gard-projects/machine-learning/ShallowLearning/LogisticRegression/README.md

 self.w = self.w + self.learning_rate * grad
 ```
 > [!NOTE]
-> I found the learning_rate, $\alpha$, by using GridSearch, the code is provided below.
+> I found the learning_rate, $\alpha$, by using GridSearch.
+The code is provided below.
 ```
 params = {
   'tol': [0.0001, 0.001, 0.01],